denten-courses/metaphor-media/README.md

 - Julia Kristeva, "Freud and Love: Treatment and Its Discontents"
 - Kenneth Burke, "Four Master Tropes" in *A Grammar of Motives*
 - Roman Jakobson, "Two Aspects of Language and Two Types of Disturbances"
+- Selections from Erich Auerbach's *Mimesis: The Representation of Reality in Western Literature* (1946)
-- Lacan's "The Agency of the Letter in the Unconscious or Reason Since Freud"
+- Lacan's "The Agency of the Letter in the Unconscious or Reason Since Freud" (1957)
-- Excerpts from Hannah Arendt's *The Life of the Mind* (1978)
+- William Empson “Metaphor” in *Structure of Complex Words* (1951)

 ### Week 10

-- Selections from Erich Auerbach's *Mimesis: The Representation of Reality in Western Literature*
 - Selections from Stephen Pepper's *World Hypotheses: A Study in Evidence*
+- Excerpts from Hannah Arendt's *The Life of the Mind* (1978)

 ### Week 11